JBeaudaux/DocsTemplates/README.md

 MyCV
 ====

-An easy to configure Latex modernCV able to manage multiple CVs management, multiple languages and swift display changes
+An easy to configure and manage multiple CVs and cover letters, switching from multiple languages and swiftly adapting display.

+Prez
+====

+A beamer-based slides template.